Acupuncture Benefits Explained: From Stress Relief to Better Sleep [Expert Guide]

 Modern scientific explanation

-- Activation of healing responses throughout the body
+Activation of healing responses throughout the body

-- Local tissue healing through increased blood flow
+Local tissue healing through better blood flow

 What to expect during a session